turtle96/taskell/docs/UserGuide.md

 - TASK: Indicates the content of a work
 - DATE: Indicates a date

-> Please refer to Appendix A for the date formats that Taskell supports. <br>
+> Please refer to Date Format Summary for the date formats that Taskell supports. <br>
 > Default start date has been set to today's date. <br>
 > Default end date has been set to be the same as the start date. <br>

 - TIME: Indicates a time

-> Please refer to Appendix B for the time formats that Taskell supports. <br>
+> Please refer to Time Format Summary for the time formats that Taskell supports. <br>
 > Default start time has been set to 12:00AM <br>
 > Default end time has been set to 11:59PM <br>
 > If the task is added today and no start time is provided, the default start time will be set to the current time.